Innablr/revolver/README.md

             - name: validateTags
               tag: CostCentre
       exclude_list:
-        - account_id:
+        - account_id: "111111111111"
           settings:
             name: helix-dev
             timezone: Europe/Dublin
             timezone_tag: TZ
           plugins:
-            - name: powercycle
+            powercycle:
+              active: true
+              configs:
-              tagging: strict
+                - tagging: strict
-              availability_tag: Availability
+                  availability_tag: Schedule
+            validateTags:
+              active: true
+              configs:
-            - name: validateTags
+                -
-              tag: Owner
+                  tag: Name
+                  tagMissing:
+                    - warn
     ```

     Supported options are the same as `defaults`

 #### Drivers

-Drivers define how to operate with a particular AWS resource, how to stop or start it or retrieve a tag.
+Drivers define how to operate a particular type of AWS resource, how to stop or start it or set a tag.

 `drivers` section in the config file is a list of dicts, every dict represents an instance of a driver.
 Attribute `name` is the name of the driver.